Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 Boys develop this disease three times more often than girls.
-The reason for the development of pathology is the unhealthy lifestyle that the expectant mother leads during pregnancy, as well as the diseases suffered during this period.
+The cause of the development of pathology is an unhealthy lifestyle, which leads future mom during pregnancy, as well as illnesses suffered during this period.

 Manifestations of hydronephrosis